Telemedicine Visual Field Test for Glaucoma Screening

 Visual field test is a very important exam in the diagnosis and treatment of glaucoma.
 This 5-minute test is a virtual perimetry system.
 It is a powerful tool for self-care and will help you become aware of any significant defects in your visual field.
 You can use it to test your visual fields at your home computer, on any standard computer monitor.
 It allows self-testing and is convenient, fast and easy to use.
 It can reveal the first signs of glaucoma and will help you detect visual fields defects early but you have to practice to get the test right.

-The software uses the web camera as a virtual "light-meter" and allows you to email your test results to your doctor/optometrist.
-The purpose of the test is only to detect signs of visual field loss, not to quantify the defects.
+The software uses the web camera as a virtual "light-meter" and allows you to email your test results to your doctor.
+The purpose of the test is only to detect signs of visual field loss before it is too late for the vision.
 The test is not a substitution for a medical exam.
-The result should be interpreted by an ophthalmologist/optometrist.
+The result should be interpreted by an ophthalmologist.

 .NET 3.5 Windows 10